AaronOwensSE/shiftER/documentation/lessons-learned.md

 ## Backend Architecture: Routes, Controllers, and Models

-The backend can be divided into three layers:
+This project's backend can be divided into three layers that comprise a common architectural pattern:

-1. **Routes** intercept HTTP requests and forward them to their appropriate controllers.
-The Express package makes routing easier.
+1. *Routes* intercept HTTP requests and forward them to their appropriate controllers.
-2. **Controllers** perform the main business functions and represent most of the high-level program logic.
+2. *Controllers* perform the main business functions and represent most of the high-level program logic.
 They may call upon validation functions, business subroutines, or a variety of libraries.
 They often call upon models to persist or retrieve data.
-3. **Models** perform direct interactions with the database, decoupling controllers from the database and SQL queries.
+3. *Models* perform direct interactions with the database.
 Each model provides basic CRUD functionality for a certain part of the database, often one table or entity.
 They are often written to be dumb, avoiding validation and leaving as much logic to the controllers as possible.
+Models decouple controllers from the database.

 ---